rbneiman/raymarching_final/submission_readme.txt

 npm commands in the README.md, or by running a webserver over the included pre-compiled version of this project located in the ./dist folder.

+The writeup for this project is located at "./graphics final report.pdf"

-The source for this project is also hosted at https://github.com/rbneiman/raymarching_final.
+The repository for this project is publicly hosted at https://github.com/rbneiman/raymarching_final